DanielLin1986/RepresentationsLearningFromMulti_domain/README.md

 3. Data preprocessing
  * The AST parser -- The AST of a source code function can be extracted using the tool called [CodeSensor](https://github.com/fabsx00/codesensor).
 In our paper, we used the old version which is codeSensor-0.2.jar.
 The parser does not require a build environment/supporting libraries for parsering the source code functions to ASTs.
- * The obfuscation tool we used for obfuscating the SARD project samples is call [Snob](https://snob.soft112.com/).
+ * The obfuscation tool we used for obfuscating the SARD project samples is called [Snob](https://snob.soft112.com/).

 Thank you!